expressive-symposium/expressive-symposium.github.io/2025/keynotes.md

 		  <img src="/img/2025/Paul.jpg" class="img-responsive img-thumbnail">
 		</figure>

 		  <p>Abstract:<br/>Compositing real actors into virtual environments has been a challenge in visual effects since the early days of motion pictures.
 Techniques such as rear projection, front projection, blue screen, and sodium vapor matting have provided innovative solutions for integrating actors seamlessly into virtual backgrounds.
-However, achieving realistic lighting has remained a critical hurdle.
+However, achieving realistic lighting has remained a critical hurdle.<br>

 		  The development of light stage systems aimed to solve this issue by ensuring actors are illuminated in a way that matches their environments, leading to fully believable composites.
 After numerous prototypes, the studio-sized light stage is now ready.
 This talk will provide an overview of its development and explore the new production techniques it enables, including lighting reproduction, relighting, and large-scale volumetric capture.</p>